-How one music festival in Zurich is a spark for inclusion
+How a Zurich music festival lit a spark for inclusion

 Years later, special homes were founded to provide disabled people with professional care.

-Although Brill works in a home for the mentally-disabled and describes such homes as an important option, she also sees a big disadvantage in them: “People with mental disabilities are removed from day-to-day society and public life; homes create a kind of parallel society.
+Although Brill works in a home for the mentally disabled and describes such homes as an important option, she also sees a big disadvantage in them: “People with mental disabilities are removed from day-to-day society and public life; homes create a kind of parallel society.
 It is similar with the elderly or end-of-life care.”

 Mainstream society has become less accustomed to seeing people with mental disabilities.
 Many people forget how to interact and communicate with people with mental disabilities.
 There is the danger that, in the end, only their “deficits” are recognised and they are seen as a burden to society, particularly in a financial sense.

-Brill can imagine that families hiding away mentally-disabled relatives becomes an issue again in the not-too-distant future.
+Brill can imagine that families hiding away mentally-disabled relatives will become an issue again in the not-too-distant future.

 “Early diagnostics allow babies with disabilities to be aborted.
 I can imagine that sooner or later, health insurers will refuse to pay for a disabled child if the parents have decided against abortion despite a diagnosis.
 We are heading towards some difficult ethical questions.”